revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-136. You have a directory ProjectPro that has the following files – HadoopTraining.txt, _SparkTraining.txt, #DataScienceTraining.txt, .SalesforceTraining.txt.
-If you pass the ProjectPro directory to the Hadoop MapReduce jobs, how many files are likely to be processed?
+136.You have a directory ProjectPro that has the following files – HadoopTraining.txt, _SparkTraining.txt, #DataScienceTraining.txt, .SalesforceTraining.txt.If you pass the ProjectPro directory to the Hadoop MapReduce jobs, how many files are likely to be processed?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)